ilkanmertokul/C-VaccinationSim-Semaphore-SharedMem-Thread-Signals/README.md

 #REPORT

-i used three code files: nvc.h, nvc.c, midterm.c (and makefile of course).<br />
+i used three code files: nvc.h, nvc.c, main.c (and makefile of course).<br />
 nvc. files are basically helper function to our actions, does not use any shared memory or semaphore itself. (nvc stands for nurse – vaccinator - citizen).